Malaysian University F.T.

-Malaysian University Football Team, also known as MUFT, is a university football club currently competing in the Malaysia A1 Semi-Pro League.
+Malaysian University-UiTM Football Team is a university football club currently competing in the Malaysia A1 Semi-Pro League.
 The club is under the jurisdiction of higher education institution of Malaysia, Ministry of Higher Education (Kementerian Pendidikan Tinggi).

 History

 The club was founded in 2021, and participated in 2022 Malaysia M3 League, finishing 9th.
 MUFT participated in their first ever Malaysia FA Cup where they were drawn against Malaysia Super League club, PDRM.
 On 12 June 2024, MUFT recorded their first ever win against a first tier team in a 3–0 win over PDRM.
 They lost in quarter-final to Johor Darul Ta'zim 0–13 on aggregate.
+For the 2026–27 Malaysia A1 Semi-Pro League season, the team collaborated with UiTM United and is renamed to Malaysian University-UiTM.